adonisjs/v5-docs/content/guides/auth/introduction.md

 You can add a new provider inside the `ProvidersList` interface.
 The key is the name of provider, alongside the types for both the config and the implementation.

 The `GuardsList` interface is the list of all the guards you want to use.
-The key is the name of the guard, alonside the types for both the guard config and its implementation.
+The key is the name of the guard, alongside the types for both the guard config and its implementation.

 ```ts
 // title: contracts/auth.ts